 Bite Training and Tech

 Like the rest of the country, dog attacks on USPS personnel in Philadelphia dropped significantly.
 There were 40 of such attacks in 2016.
 Both dog bite prevention training and technology contributed to the decrease.
 Package delivery scanners include a feature for delivery personnel to be advised if there’s a dog at a particular address.
 That feature has been particularly helpful to substitute carriers who aren’t as familiar with routes as regular carriers.
-One dog in New Jersey attacked a letter carriers three times in one year.
+One dog in New Jersey attacked a letter carrier three times in one year.

 Strict Liability for Medical Expenses